abbreviatedman/react-monorepo/02-props-and-state/2e-state-and-props-assignment/readme.md

    - Pass the `house` state to the `CurrentHouse` component as a prop.
    - Pass the `houses` state and `selectHouse` function to the `HouseList` component as props.

-**Check**: You should see the list of houses rendered in the browser.
+**Check**: You should still see the list of houses rendered in the browser.
 Clicking on any house name should update the selected house, and the details of the selected house should be displayed.

 ### Bonuses